Priyatharshini-J/estatify/README.md

-# Welcome to your Estatify project
+# Welcome to your Estatify project backend

 ## Project info